17 Easy Onigiri Recipes (No Nori Seaweed!)

 Recipe Ingredients

-You’ll need the following ingredients to make this Onigiri Recipe:
+You’ll need the following ingredients to make onigiri:

 ingredients for simple onigiri rice ball(without nori sheet)

-The best rice for Onigiri is Japanese short-grain rice (or Japonica rice), which is more starchy than long-grain type and is easy to stick together and keep shape when making Onigiri.
-Long-grain rice like Jasmine rice and basmati rice will fall apart as they are not sticky enough.
+• Japanese Rice: The best rice for onigiri is Japanese short-grain rice (or Japonica rice), which is more starchy than the long-grain type and is easy to stick together and keep shape when making onigiri.
+Long-grain rice like Jasmine rice and basmati rice might fall apart as they are not sticky enough.

 Here are some quick visual instructions!
 For the video and all the detailed ingredients and instructions, go to the printable recipe card below.